 Co-Founder, Principal Author

 Born and raised in Miami, Florida, Mr. Winter’s childhood and adolescence were consumed with baseball, basketball, and physics.
 A chance encounter with a music-major classmate at Brown University changed his direction overnight to a life of music.
 Robert went on to earn a PhD in the History and Theory of Music from the University of Chicago and an MFA in Piano from the State University of New York at Buffalo.
 He spent almost three years in Europe performing and researching his dissertation on Beethoven’s late string quartets.
-Since joining the music faculty at UCLA, he has introduced more than 20,000 students to the joys and mysteries of all kinds of music.
+Since joining the music faculty at UCLA he has introduced more than 20,000 students to the joys and mysteries of all kinds of music.
 A recipient of a Guggenheim Fellowship and the Otto Kinkeldey award from the American Musicological Society, in 2008 he received UCLA’s Distinguished Teaching Award, and in 2010 he was selected to deliver the Faculty Research Lecture.
 As a writer, pianist, and media artist, Robert has been profiled in publications including The New York Times, Wired, Newsweek, People Magazine, and The Wall Street Journal.
-His interactive collaborations with Peter Bogdanoff have been used in thousands of educational institutions across the country.
+His interactive collaborations with Peter Bogdanoff have been used in hundreds of educational institutions across the country.
 Since 2011 he has made more than twenty invited visits to China, where MITA is now undergoing a complete Chinese translation.
 His hobbies include travel, renovating homes, and exploring the emerging world of podcasts.

 Co-Founder, Director of Design and Programming

 Videographer, designer, musician, and MITA programmer, Peter Bogdanoff is a southern California native.
 He received his B.A. and M.A. degrees in Music Composition from California State University, Los Angeles, and then went on to study electronic music and composition at Indiana University, Bloomington.
 In 1989 he returned to California where he began working at The Voyager Company, a pioneer in interactive media, producing and designing with Robert Winter many of the music titles that attracted wide attention from the media and public.
 He later turned an early interest in filmmaking into videography and art gallery installations at UCLA, Stanford University, and elsewhere.
-He has also collaborated with scholar and writer Joseph Horowitz to create visual presentations for humanities-infused public programming, including “Dvorak and America,” “Copland and Mexico,” “Charles Ives’s America,” “Kurt Weill on Broadway,” etc. He is married to violinist Wendy Bricht, daughter of Austrian emigre composer Walter Bricht, and they have two children.
+He has also collaborated with scholar and writer Joseph Horowitz to create visual presentations for humanities-infused public programming, including “Dvorak and America,” “Copland and Mexico,” “Charles Ives’s America,” “Kurt Weill on Broadway,” etc. He is married to violinist Wendy Bricht, daughter of Austrian emigré composer Walter Bricht.
+They have two children.